microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 - `scikit-learn`
 - `chromadb`

 We can create a new Chroma collection directly with a Python script.
+This is **not** part of the \_\_init\_\_.py script and thus belongs in a separate file.
+We executed this code from a jupyter-notebook which gives an additional degree of interactivity compared to regular python scripts.
+TODO: ipynb-path

 First we import all the needed libraries and classes:

 ```Python
 import logging